The fundamental theorem of cubical small cancellation theory: The main theorem

-\begin{step} In Case (A) the diagram $D$ is a ladder.\end{step}\begin{proof} First, let us show that $D$ has no cone-cells at all except for $C_1, C_2$ possibly.
+\begin{proof} First, let us show that $D$ has no cone-cells at all except for $C_1, C_2$ possibly.
 Suppose to the contrary that $C$ is a non-exposed boundary cone-cell.
 Without loss of generality we can assume that $C\subset N(\Gamma)$.
 By Remark~\ref{collaringvalence} we know that $C$ is a $5$-shell.
 By Lemma~\ref{edgeinpiece} there exists an edge $e_2$ which is contained in $P_2$ for any decomposition of the inner path $P=P_1\cdots P_5$ of $C$ into $D$-pieces.
 Denote by $\Gamma_{e_2}$ a maximal $D$-wall starting at $e_2$.
 See Figure~\ref{Anoconecell}.
-One of the following holds: \begin{itemize} \item If $\Gamma_{e_2}$ terminates in $N(\Gamma)$, then the $\Gamma_{e_2}$-component $D'$ collared by $\Gamma_{e_2}$ and the appropriate sub-$D$-wall of $\Gamma$ has $\leq2$ exposed cells.
-The inner path of $C$ in $D'$ cannot be expressed as a concatenation of $2$ (respectively $4$) $D$-pieces, so it cannot be expressed as a concatenation of $\geq2$ (respectively $\geq4$) $D'$-pieces.
-Thus $D'$ is not a ladder.
-This is a contradiction. \item If $\Gamma_{e_2}$ terminates in $N(\Gamma')$, then the $\Gamma_{e_2}$-component $D''$ such that $\deg_{D''}(C)\geq4$ has either three exposed cells with a $4$-shell among them (if $\deg{D''}(C)=4$) or two exposed cells and a non-exposed cone-cell (if $\deg_{D''}(C)>4$).
-By the induction assumption we obtain a contradiction.